qeeqbox/analyzer/README.md

 - Java analysis (Requested by users)
 - Web detection
 - Adding username and password wrappers to databases
+- Adding more creds pattern (Requested by users)
+- CSS clean up

 ## Running
 #### One click auto-configure